K4ktus123/kDS3231/README.md

 - Check for bugs
 - Add more example sketches
 - Figure out how to create boards manager link for easy installation

-## Wire1 interface
-I'm happy to tell you that now you can use the second I2C interface on microcontrollers such as ATmega328PB.
-You can download the modified version [here](https://github.com/K4ktus123/kDS3231/tree/w1).

 ## Commands description